pedro00dk/willow-experiment/contents/introduction.md

 #### Notes

-Willow is a tool curently in development, so you must use google chrome or a browser based on chromium (Opera, Brave, Vivaldi, etc.).
+Willow is a tool curently in development, so **you must use google chrome** or a browser based on chromium (Opera, Brave, Vivaldi, etc.).
-You must have a google account to log into the tool, the login will let you to run longer programs and allow the tool to collect basic user interaction data
+**You also must have a google account to log into the tool**, the login will let you to run longer programs and allow the tool to collect basic user interaction data.

 <!--english-->